-Malware Tech, another independent security researcher reported that a large number of U.S. organizations (at least 1,600) have been hit by WannaCry, compared to 11,200 in Russia and 6,500 in China.
+Malware Tech, another independent security researcher, reported that a large number of U.S. organizations (at least 1,600) had been hit by WannaCry, compared to 11,200 in Russia and 6,500 in China.

 Bitcoin wallets seemingly associated with WannaCry were reportedly started filling up with cash.

 According to BBC, “Power firm Iberdrola and utility provider Gas Natural were also reported to have suffered from the outbreak.,”

 Protect Yourself from WannaCry

 The most important thing to do is to patch your Windows machines, and servers against Eternal Blue exploit (MS17-010) if you have not done it yet.

 To safeguard against such ransomware infection, you should always be suspicious of uninvited documents sent an email and should never click on links inside those documents unless verifying the source.

 To maintain a tight grip on all your important files and documents, keep a good backup routine in place that makes their copies to an external storage device that is not always connected to your PC.

 And always make sure that you run an active anti-virus security suite of tools on your system, and most importantly, always browse the Internet safely.